 RapidPay's service is designed to scale up as more clients use it at peak times, and then scale down at low times.
 This scaling allows RapidPay to mitigate external attacks trying to flood our system resources.

-RapidPay servers are backed up multiple times daily, weekly and monthly.
+RapidPay servers are backed up daily, weekly and monthly.

 RapidPay is monitored 24hours a day, 7 days a week, 365 days a year.